Battery maintenance guide for Perth homes

 Check battery temperature during January-February heatwaves.
 Most systems display ambient temperature in their monitoring app.

-Temperatures can exceed 60°C in Perth summer roof spaces, significantly reducing battery lifespan even for heat-tolerant LFP chemistry.
+Temperatures can exceed 60°C in a Perth roof space over summer, which shortens battery lifespan even for heat-tolerant LFP chemistry.

 - State of charge: Should cycle between 10-100% daily